 - Note Taking Services

 - Accessible seating

 - Assistive Technology

-- Use of a digital recorder to record lectures
+- □ Use of a digital recorder to record lectures

-- Alternate Format for Course Materials
+- □ Alternate Format for Course Materials

 "Reasonable Accommodations" are modifications or adjustments that enable a qualified student an equal opportunity to participate in campus programs and services.
-Accommodations are approved based on the written documentation as requested by the Accessibility and Resources Coordinator.
-Faculty Notification forms, which describe needed classroom accommodations, will be developed with the student's permission and disseminated to appropriate faculty each semester.
+Accommodations are approved based on the written documentation as requested by the Retention Specialist.
+Faculty notification forms, which describe needed classroom accommodations, will be developed with the student's permission and disseminated to appropriate faculty each semester.

 Services are not automatically provided each semester.
-Students with disabilities must meet with the Accessibility and Resource Coordinator each semester.
-Requests for such services as note taking, FM systems, etc. must be made, if at all possible, four to six weeks in advance of the beginning of each semester to allow the staff time to obtain the best services.
+Students with disabilities must meet with the Retention Specialist each semester.
+Requests for services must be made, if at all possible, four to six weeks in advance of the beginning of each semester.